 Set your block in a well ventilated area to prepare for spray painting.
 Next, trim off the faux greenery pieces and place on your wood block.

-Grabbing your Green Olive Spray Paint, use very light gentle strokes back and forth over the nature.
+Grabbing your Sage Olive Spray Paint, use very light gentle strokes back and forth over the nature.
 Keep in mind when you spray paint, the smaller the nature, the more likely it may move around a little bit.

-After the Wedding Cake has dried, come through with your final spray paint, Wild Salmon.
+After the Wedding Cake has dried, come through with your final spray paint, Salmon.
 I did a light coat in the center area of my wooden block.

 Looking for other Fall Leaf crafts?
 You might like some of these :